 The Social Shorthand (How We Use it)

-Unlike Biff’s aggressive bullying, the modern usage of “Hello, McFly” is typically a “Social Suture” for correcting a friend or colleague who has missed a glaringly obvious point.
+Unlike Biffโs aggressive bullying, the modern usage of “Hello, McFly” is typically a humorous social device for correcting a friend or colleague who has missed a glaringly obvious point.
+While Biff used it for bullying, modern users use it as as a way to playfully (but sharply) snap a friend back to reality when they are having a “slow” moment.

 Sentence Examples